Linear-Scaling Tensor Train Sketching: Applications: TT Rounding

 \subsection{Numerical Experiments}

 In this section, we present numerical tests of the {\name} sketch first in synthetic examples, then in the context of TT-rounding for compressing Hadamard products of tensors, and finally showcase a tensor train-adapted sketched Rayleigh-Ritz eigensolver applied to an example from quantum chemistry.
+All results presented in this section are implemented using real arithmetic ($\bbF = \bbR$).